 Summary of evidence supporting the rule

-The MPCA is required to prepare a statement of need and reasonableness for most types of rulemaking.
-The statement of need and reasonableness contains a summary of evidence and arguments that support the proposed changes.
-The statement of need and reasonableness must also:
+The MPCA is required to prepare a statement of need and reasonableness (SONAR) for most types of rulemaking.
+The SONAR contains a summary of evidence and arguments that support the proposed changes.
+This statement must also:

-- Describe alternative methods for achieving the purposes of the proposed rule that were seriously considered and give reasons why these alternatives were rejected; and
+- describe alternative methods for achieving the purposes of the proposed rule that were seriously considered and give reasons why these alternatives were rejected.

 Additional public feedback on the proposed rule